 - Edit Multiple Frames and EDAP Tools

-How to install and uninstall EDAP Tools v.4.0
+How to install and uninstall EDAP Tools v.5.0

-Before you begin: If you are upgrading from a previous version of EDAP Tools, make sure you uninstall that old version first
+Note: If you are upgrading from a previous version of EDAP Tools, make sure you uninstall that old version first.

 - Start Flash or Animate